 Susan DeFreitas has never been able to choose between fantasy and reality, so she lives and writes in both.
-Born and raised in rural west Michigan, she spent fourteen years in the high country of Arizona before moving to Portland, Oregon, where she has served as a collaborative editor with Indigo Editing & Publications since 2010.
-She is the author of the novel Hot Season, which won a 2017 Gold IPPY Award, and a contributor at Litreactor.com.
+Born and raised in rural west Michigan, she spent fourteen years in the high country of Arizona before moving to Portland, Oregon, where she serves as an independent editor with Indigo Editing & Publications.
+She is the author of the novel Hot Season, which won a 2017 Gold IPPY Award, and a contributor at Litreactor.com; she has been publishing fiction, nonfiction, and poetry professionally since 2006.
 She enjoys mysterious books, strange weather, thinking machines, and sketchy characters.

 An author, editor, and educator, Susan DeFreitas’s fiction, nonfiction, and poetry has appeared in the Utne Reader, The Nervous Breakdown, Story Magazine, Southwestern American Literature, and Weber—The Contemporary West, along with more than twenty other journals and anthologies.
 She is the author of the novel Hot Season (Harvard Square Editions, 2016) which won the 2017 Gold IPPY Award for Best Fiction of the Mountain West, and the chapbook Pyrophitic (ELJ Publications, 2014).
 In 2014, her work was nominated for a Best of the Net award.

-A graduate of Prescott College, DeFreitas has a background in marketing and publicity for green businesses, and from 2009 to 2012, she covered green technology for Earthtechling.
+A graduate of Prescott College for the Liberal Arts and the Environment, she has a background in marketing and publicity for green businesses, and from 2009 to 2012, she covered green technology for Earthtechling.
 Her creative work reflects on and incorporates themes related to the environment, sustainability, and the natural world.

-As an editor with Indigo Editing & Publications, DeFreitas specializes in developmental editing for fiction; as an educator, she has presented nearly 50 workshops and classes for adults and kids through the the Attic Institute, Willamette Writers Conference, and the Walters Community Arts Center, among other organizations.
+As an editor with Indigo Editing & Publications, she specializes in developmental editing for fiction; as an educator, she presents a variety of workshops and classes each year on fiction, nonfiction, and poetry, through institutions like the the Attic Institute, the Willamette Writers Conference, and the Walters Community Arts Center.
 She holds an MFA from Pacific University and lives in Portland, Oregon, with her husband and cat.

 My father was born in Guyana; my mother was born in a small town near the coast of Lake Michigan.
 They met in the Caribbean, where they both worked on sailing ships, and moved to Hart, where both my mother and grandmother were born, and where I was as well.